 Controlling shareholders and institutional investors

 In many Swedish listed companies, there is a controlling shareholder (or shareholders) who has often retained control through shares with greater voting power, such as certain family or privately controlled investment companies.
 Together, Swedish institutional shareholders have large stakes in many Swedish listed companies.
-In specific cases, they try to team up and then exert great influence.
+In specific cases, they try to team up and exert influence.

-There are no particular duties for controlling shareholders or institutional investors in Swedish legislation and self-regulation, except for the general obligation to launch a takeover bid when a shareholder's ownership exceeds a certain level (30 per cent of the voting rights in the company) and the right and obligation to redeem the remaining outstanding shares when the shareholding exceeds 90 per cent of all the shares in the company.
+There are no particular duties for controlling shareholders or institutional investors in Swedish legislation and self-regulation, except for the general obligation to launch a takeover bid when a shareholder's ownership exceeds a certain level (30 per cent of the voting rights in the company) and the right and obligation, if requested, to redeem the remaining outstanding shares when the shareholding exceeds 90 per cent of all the shares in the company.

-A shareholder does not owe the same fiduciary duties towards the company as the board and is not required to act positively in the interest of the company.
-However, a shareholder should compensate for damage that he or she causes to the company, a shareholder or another person as a consequence of participating intentionally or though gross negligence, in any violation of the Companies Act, the applicable annual reports legislation or the company's articles of association.
+A shareholder does not owe the same fiduciary duties towards the company as the board and is not required to act positively in the interests of the company.
+However, a shareholder should compensate for damage that he or she causes to the company, a shareholder or another person as a consequence of participating intentionally, or though gross negligence, in any violation of the Companies Act, the applicable annual reports legislation or the company's articles of association.

 iii Shareholder activism

-Activist shareholders normally gain a position through the acquisition of a corner in a company, in some cases together with Swedish or non-Swedish institutional investors.
+Activist shareholders normally gain a position through the acquisition of a corner in a company, in some cases with Swedish or non-Swedish institutional investors.

 Say on pay